yhzhang0128/egos-2000/README.md

-📢 [Feb 3, 2025] The first draft of the [EGOS book](https://egos.fun/book/overview.html) has been released which contains 9 course projects.
+📢 The first draft of the [EGOS book](https://egos.fun/book/overview.html) has been released which contains 9 course projects.

 ## Vision